Chapter OneThe House Used Otherwise

 “I said leave it.”

-The basin shook in her hands, not from weakness but from anger held too tight.
+The basin shook in her hands, not from weakness but anger held too tightly.

 I could not.